gdowdy3/Y2Y-Scheduling/README.md

 To use the code with your own input data, you just need to provide your own "Individual Preferences.csv" and "Prefilled  Shifts.csv" files.
 To do so:
 1. Using Excel, create your own "Individual Preferences.csv" and "Prefilled  Shifts.csv" files, using the provided files as examples for the required format of the data.
    - These files must be named exactly "Individual Preferences.csv" and "Prefilled  Shifts.csv"!
+   - Their formatting must be exactly the same as the provided sample files!
 2. In JuliaBox, navigate to the Y2Y-Scheduling folder.
 3. Click the **Upload** button in the top right corner of the screen.
 4. In the pop-up window, find and select the first file you want to upload, and click the **Open** button.